GloBee-Official/payment-api-php/README.md

 This is a library to integrate your system with the GloBee Payment API to manage and accept crypto payments through our system.

+##### Note: PHP version
+ If you are running php 7.1 or lower, use version v0.3.0.
+The latest release requires php7.2 and up.

 ## Installation with Composer
 Run the following command in your project to add this package:
 ```bash